3 Days in Yogyakarta – Itinerary Tailored by a Local (2024)

 It’s a straight line of about 6 km. called The Cosmological Axis of Yogyakarta.

 The Javanese people have very unorthodox beliefs about the cycle of life and connecting things with imaginary lines.
-This axis connects two of the most important places for them: the Merapi Volcano and the South Seas.
+This axis connects three of the most important places for them: the Merapi Volcano, the Sultan’s Kraton, and the South Seas.

 If you draw a straight line from the crater of Merapi, down to the beach, it will run through Malioboro, the Kraton Palace, both public squares (Alun-alun), and a few gates in the shape of arcs that mark important entrances.